DavidAlphaFox/clmark/README.md

 general algorithm used is a variant of the one presented in the commonmark specification (as of version 31.2).

+There are two systems defined in `clmark.asd`: `#:CLMARK` and `#:CLMARK-COMMONMARK`.
+The former loads the parser and block definition facilities, while the latter loads the commonmark block definitions.

 ## Extending the Block Structure

 A simple block is somewhat easy to implement.
 As an example lets look at the